gematik/poc-isik-patient-merge/README.md

 For more information on running see [HAPI-FHIR](https://github.com/hapifhir/hapi-fhir-jpaserver-starter).

 ### <a name='Howtotest'></a>How to test
-The following steps simulate the merge notification workflow (see Postman Collection in folder `PostmanCollection`)
+The following steps simulate the merge notification workflow (see Postman Collection in folder `PostmanCollection`):

 1. create patients which should be merged
    1. (Postman: 1.
 Send Patients)